jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sauces/Sweet/Chocolate sauce; chocolate paste.md

 ---
 ## Directions:

-1. In a heavy bottom pot, mix cocoa powder(s), salt, sugar.
+1. In a heavy bottom pot, mix cocoa powder, salt, sugar.
 Mix.
 2. Add 1/2 of the milk/water gradually while whisking.
 Whisk until no lumps and thickened.
 3. Bring to a boil, stirring occasionally.
 Taste, adjust the sugar.
+4. Add the Kerob (it burns easily, always stir and check the bottom at this point).
-4. Boil for 5-10 more minutes to reduce slightly.
+5. Boil for 5-10 more minutes to reduce slightly.

 ---
 ## Nutrition Facts: